JabRef/blog.jabref.org/_posts/2024-07-01-AI-chatting.md

 3. Paste the key into "OpenAI token"
 9. Click "Save"

-If you have gave (?wrong word?) money to OpenAI, you can chat with your library!
+If you have some money on your credit balance, you can chat with your library!

-In order to increase credit balance (?wrong word?) on OpenAI, do this:
+In order to increase credit balance on OpenAI, do this:
 1. Add payment method [there](https://platform.openai.com/settings/organization/billing/payment-methods)
 2. Add credit balance on [this](https://platform.openai.com/settings/organization/billing/overview) page